 Here is an analysis of E.E.
-Cummings’ love poem I Carry Your Heart With Me.
+Cummings’ love poem ‘i carry your heart with me(i carry it in’.
 Edward Estlin Cummings was an American writer, artist, and poet who became known for his unusual uses of capitalization and punctuation.
 At the time of his death in 1962, Cummings had written nearly 3000 poems, making him one of the most prolific and notable American poets of the twentieth century.
 Many of his poems have themes of both love and nature, and this poem, beloved by all who favor romantic poems, is no exception.

-In short, I Carry Your Heart With Me is a love poem in which the speaker is telling his beloved that wherever he goes, he always carries his lover’s heart with him.
-In the poem, which you can read in full here, the speaker is talking directly to his muse, referring to her as “my darling” and “my dear.”
+In the poem, the speaker is talking directly to his muse, referring to her as “my darling” and “my dear.”
 Throughout the poem, the speaker is telling his lover how much he loves and adores her, telling her that she is his fate and his entire world.
 The poem is rich in imagery, with lines such as “and this is the wonder that’s keeping the stars apart,” leaving an indelible mark on the reader.

 The third stanza of the poem is drastically different from the first two, with Cummings utilizing repetition throughout the entire five-line stanza.
 He starts off almost tantalizing his reader: “here is the deepest secret nobody knows.”
 The other lines of the stanza, however, are fairly ambiguous, leaving the reader to wonder just what this deepest secret is.